accessibilitysupported/a11ysupport.io/FAQ.md

 * Do not disclose exactly how tests are performed
 * Only tests a specific technology (or a subset of that technology)
 * Only tests the accessibility API layer, not the end result of the AT

+## What is the status of this project?

+This project is active and contributions are welcome.
+That being said, I still consider the project to be a work-in-progress.
+Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) that has a goal to create a similar project as this but with more community support and detailed assertions and methodology.
+The ARIA-AT group is still in the planning phases and I don't expect it to be mature enough to fully overtake this project any time soon.
+At some point in the future, the ARIA-AT project might nullify this project.

 ## Can't this be automated?